-In this guide, The Live in Care Company takes a closer look at a particular type of live in care called palliative care.
-This guide will cover important questions you may have about palliative care, such as the stages of palliative care, when end of life care begins, and the difference between palliative care and end of life care.
+In this guide, The Live in Care Company takes a closer look at this particular type of live-in care.
+We understand how difficult it can be to manage the serious illness or condition of a loved one, and we will aim to cover important questions you may have about palliative care.
+Read on for a look into the stages of palliative care, when end-of-life care begins, and the differences between palliative care and end-of-life care.

 What is palliative care?

-Palliative care takes a holistic approach by integrating physical, psychological, and spiritual aspects of the patient into consideration in order to provide optimal care for the person and their support system, rather than just looking at the disease or illness.
-Palliative care is about providing comfort care and support in whichever way is needed, whether this is to do with pain relief, psychological distress, spiritual questioning, or provision of social support.
+Palliative care takes a holistic approach by taking into consideration the physical, psychological, and spiritual aspects of the patient in order to provide optimal care for each individual and their support system, rather than just looking at the disease or illness.
+This form of end-of-life care at home is about providing comfort and support in whichever way is needed, whether this is to do with pain relief, psychological distress, spiritual questioning, or provision of social support.
 The main aim of palliative care is to provide comfort and improve quality of life.

 When should someone be offered palliative care?

-Palliative care can be received at any stage in a life-threatening illness.
-Some people may benefit from palliative care for many years.
-Sometimes palliative care is offered alongside treatments such as chemotherapy or radiotherapy.
+Palliative care can be received at any stage of a life-limiting illness, and some people may benefit from palliative care for many years.
+For example, palliative care is sometimes offered alongside treatments such as chemotherapy or radiotherapy.

-Palliative care includes caring for people who are nearing the end of life.
-This part of palliative care is usually called end of life care.
-Usually, the end of life pathway is for those people who are considered to be likely to die within the next 12 months, although this is not always possible to predict.
+Palliative care includes caring for people who are nearing the end-of-life.
+This part of palliative care is usually called end-of-life care.
+Usually, the end-of-life pathway is for those people who are considered to be likely to pass away within the next 12 months, although this is not always possible to predict.

-The end of life care pathway involves 6 stages that help guide healthcare practitioners and carers through the palliative care process whilst also considering the patient’s care plan to ensure that their desires are fulfilled.
+The end-of-life care pathway involves six6 stages that help guide healthcare practitioners and carers through the palliative care process whilst also considering the patient’s care plan to ensure that their desires are fulfilled.

 The stages that constitute the palliative care guidelines include: